MyHush/hush-ng/README.md

 ## Build Setup

-You must have NodeJS and npm installed: https://nodejs.org/en/download/
+You must have a recent version of NodeJS and npm installed: https://nodejs.org/en/download/

     # install dependencies
     npm install